What Can Learned Intrinsic Rewards Capture?: Introduction

-Reinforcement learning agents can store knowledge in their policies, value functions, state representations, and models of the environment dynamics.
+\cutsectiondown Reinforcement learning (RL) agents can store knowledge in their policies, value functions, state representations, and models of the environment dynamics.
 These components can be the {\em loci} of knowledge in the sense that they are structures in which knowledge, either learned from experience by the agent's algorithm or given by the agent-designer, can be deposited and reused.
-The objective of the agent is defined by a reward function, and the goal is to learn to act so as to optimise cumulative rewards.
+The objective of the agent is defined by a reward function, and the goal is to learn to act so as to maximise cumulative rewards.
 In this paper we consider the proposition that the reward function itself is a good locus of knowledge.
-This is unusual in that most prior work treats the reward as given and immutable, at least as far as the learning algorithm is concerned.
-At the same time, especially in challenging reinforcement-learning problems, agent designers do find it convenient to modify the reward function given to the agent to facilitate learning.
+This is unusual (but not novel) in that most prior work treats the reward as given and immutable, at least as far as the learning algorithm is concerned.
+In fact, agent designers often do find it convenient to modify the reward function given to the agent to facilitate learning.
 It is therefore useful to distinguish between two kinds of reward functions~\citep{singh2010intrinsically}: \emph{extrinsic} rewards define the task and capture the designer's preferences over agent behaviour, whereas \emph{intrinsic} rewards serve as helpful signals to improve the learning dynamics of the agent.
-Intrinsic rewards are typically hand-designed and then often added to the immutable extrinsic rewards to form the reward optimised by the agent.